Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

 - *Kennzeichen zurücksetzen* [x]
 Select the checkbox to...

-[comments]: <> (Setzen Sie einen Haken in das Kästchen, wenn nur die neu hinzugefügten Buchungen in dem Kontenblatt ausgegeben werden soll.
+[comments]: <> (Alt-Doku: Setzen Sie einen Haken in das Kästchen, wenn nur die neu hinzugefügten Buchungen in dem Kontenblatt ausgegeben werden soll.
 Damit diese Funktion greift, muss zusätzlich das Feld Kennzeichen zurücksetzen angewählt werden.
 Stimmt das so?
 Was macht diese Funktion/Checkbox?
 Was ist mit "Kennzeichen" gemeint?)

 - *Month*
 Enter the period to be included.

 - *Date*
-You can narrow down the period to be included specifying the dates.
-Date format must be DDMMYY.
+You can narrow down the period to be included specifying a date range.
+The valid date format is DDMMYY.

 - *Accounts*
 Enter the account number range to be displayed.

 - *Sorting*
 Click the drop-down list to select the sorting mode.
 The following options are available:

- - **normal**
+ - **Normal**
+ Select this option to include all data available matching the previously selected criteria.
- - **by cost centers**
+ - **By cost centers**

-[comment]: <> (Other options possible?)

-[comment]: <> (Altdoku: Das Kontenblatt lässt sich nach Kostenstellen und Kostenträgern sortieren und auswerten.
-Bei einer Auswahl in diesem Feld werden nur Buchungen ausgegeben, die den ausgewählten Kostenträger oder Kostenstelle betreffen.
-Stimmt so?
-Was debeutet hier "normal"?)
+ Select this option to sort the data by cost center.
+When selecting this option, a new drop-down list is displayed containing the available cost centers.
+ - **By cost units**
+ Select this option to sort the data by cost unit.
+When selecting this option, a new drop-down list is displayed containing the available cost centers.

+ > [Info] The options **by cost centers** and **by cost units** are only displayed if cost centers and cost units have been set up in the *COST ACCOUNTING* tab, see [Cost accounting](./02e_CostAccounting.md).

 - [CANCEL]
 Click this button to cancel your selection.

 - [PRINT]
 Click this button to create the evaluation report in a printable format.
+The evaluation report preview is displayed in a new window.

 ### Journal